sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 - Users can drag & drop instructions from the *Toolbar Panel* to the Workflow.
   - To drag & drop the first instruction in a Workflow, users hold the mouse key pressed and drop the instruction in the indicated drop area of the Workflow.
   - To drag & drop further instructions, users hold the mouse key pressed, navigate to the desired connector line between instructions and release the mouse key.
-- For the *Fork Instruction* users can drag & drop a *Job Instruction* directly on the *Fork* node to create a new branch.
+- For the *Fork Instruction* and *If Instruction* users can drag & drop a *Job Instruction* directly on the *Fork* node to create a new branch.
 - For the *If Instruction* users can drag & drop a *Job Instruction* directly on the *If* block: the first instruction represents the *true* branch, the second instruction dragged & dropped creates the *false* branch.

 Workflows are automatically stored to the inventory.
 This happens every 30s and when leaving the *Workflow Panel*.